-SPA surveys utilize four main questionnaire types that have been recently revised to meet the needs of national and international public health specialists.
-The core questionnaire reflects generally accepted standards for health care services, WHO and USAID’s service readiness indicators, UNICEF immunization guidelines, and standards set by the Safe Motherhood Initiative.
-Before being used in a country, the core questionnaires are adapted to the information and health needs of each country by local technical experts in each service area.
+The SPA core questionnaires have been revised to meet the needs of national and international public health specialists.
+Before being used in a country, the SPA core questionnaires are adapted to the information and health needs of that country by local technical experts in each service area.

-The inventory questionnaire includes 3 modules designed to measure service readiness indicators and several other key maternal and child health indicators.
-Service readiness indicators are a set of tracer indicators identified through a joint USAID – WHO collaboration to fill gaps in measuring and tracking progress in health system strengthening.
-The first module collects information on overall availability of different services in health facilities; module 2 collects information on general service readiness-staff coverage, infrastructure, communication, sources of water, electricity, facility infrastructure, health care waste management, processing of equipment for reuse, pharmaceuticals, and laboratory diagnostic capacity; module 3 collects information on service-specific readiness.
-The inventory questionnaire includes all questions in WHO’s SARA tool which was developed in collaboration with USAID, the International Health Facility Assessment Network (IHFAN), and DHS.
-The orange color coded questions in the SPA inventory questionnaire are the core SARA questions.
+The Inventory Questionnaire includes three modules designed to measure availability of services as well structural quality indicators.
+The first module collects information on overall availability of different services in health facilities; module 2 collects information on general physical and human resources - staff coverage, infrastructure, communication, sources of water, electricity, facility infrastructure, health care waste management, processing of equipment for reuse, pharmaceuticals, and laboratory diagnostic capacity; module 3 collects information on service-specific physical and human resources.

-The Health Worker/Provider Interview collects information from providers about their professional qualifications, the services they provide and recent in-service training, and their attitudes about the work environment.
+The Health Worker Interview Questionnaire collects information from providers about the human resources aspects of structural quality – professional qualifications, the services they provide and recent in-service training, and their work environment.